radialmonster/wp-assign-author-to-user/README.md

 1. Download the plugin
 2. Upload to `/wp-content/plugins/wp-assign-author-to-user/`
 3. Activate through the 'Plugins' menu in WordPress
-4. Navigate to Users → Assign Comments in the WordPress admin
+4. Navigate to Comments → Assign Author to User in the WordPress admin

 ## Usage

 ### Link Comments to Existing User

-1. Go to **Users → Assign Comments**
+1. Go to **Comments → Assign Author to User**
 2. Find the email address you want to link
 3. Click **Link to existing user**
 4. Select the user from the dropdown